Casius quadrangle: Polygonal patterned ground

 Polygonal, patterned ground is quite common in some regions of Mars, especially in scalloped topography.
 It is commonly believed to be caused by the sublimation of ice from the ground.
 Sublimation is the direct change of solid ice to a gas.
 This is similar to what happens to dry ice on the Earth.
 Places on Mars that display polygonal ground may indicate where future colonists can find water ice.
 Patterned ground forms in a mantle layer that fell from the sky when the climate was different.

 Polygonal ground is generally divided into two kinds: high center and low center.
 The middle of a high center polygon is 10 meters across and its troughs are 2–3 meters wide.
 Low center polygons are 5–10 meters across and the boundary ridges are 3–4 meters wide.
 Low center polygons have been proposed as a marker for ground ice.

 Ring mold craters

 Ring mold craters look like the ring molds used in baking.
 They are believed to be caused by an impact into ice.
 The ice is covered by a layer of debris.
 They are found in parts of Mars that have buried ice.
-Laboratory experiments confirm that impacts into ice result in a "ring mold shape."
+The shape is caused by a rebound of the ice.
+Laboratory experiments confirm that impacts into ice result in a "ring mold shape".
 They may be an easy way for future colonists of Mars to find water ice.